domschl/HuggingFaceGuidedTourForMac/README.md

 - **JAX** is a newer Google framework that is considered especially by researchers as the better alternative to Tensorflow.
 It support GPUs, TPUs, and Apple's Metal framework (still experimental) and is more 'low-level', especially when used without complementary neural network-layers such as [flax](https://github.com/google/flax).
 JAX on Apple Silicon is still 'exotic', hence for production projects, use Pytorch, and for research projects, both JAX and MLX are interesting: MLX has more dynamic development (at this point in time), JAX supports more hardware framework (GPUs and TPUs) besides Apple Silicon, but development of the `jax-metal` drivers is not always up-to-date with the latest versions of `JAX`.
 - **MLX** is Apple's new kid on the block, and thus overall support and documentation is (currently) much more limited than for the other main frameworks.
 It is beautiful and well designed (they took lessons learned for torch and tensorflow), yet it is closely tied to Apple Silicon.
 It's currently best for students that have Apple hardware and want to learn or experiment with deep learning.
 Things you learn with MLX easily transfer to Pytorch, yet be aware that conversion of models and porting of training and inference code is needed in order to deploy whatever you developed into the non-Apple universe.
 - **corenet** is Apple's [newly released training library](https://github.com/apple/corenet) that utilizes PyTorch and the HuggingFace infrastructure, and additionally contains examples how to migrate models to MLX.
 See the example: [OpenElm (MLX)](https://github.com/apple/corenet/blob/main/mlx_examples/open_elm).
 - **Tensorflow** is the 'COBOL' of deep learning and it's practically silently EoL'ed by Google.
 Google themselves publishes new models for PyTorch and JAX/Flax, and not for Tensorflow.
 If you are not forced to use Tensorflow, because your organisation already uses it, ignore it.
 If your organziation uses TF, make a migration plan!
 Look at Pytorch for production and JAX for research.
+Another reason to still look into Tensorflow are embedded applications and Tensorflow's C-library.

 HuggingFace publishes an [Overview of model-support](https://huggingface.co/docs/transformers/index#supported-frameworks) for each framework.
 Currently, Pytorch is the defacto standard, if you want to make use of existing models.